 “Climate Science for Poets!”

-This course will provide a thorough grounding in the science of global climate change for undergraduates.
+This course provides a thorough grounding in the science of global climate change for undergraduates.
 It is intended to be accessible to nonscience majors, and uses minimal mathematics (familiarity with high-school algebra).
 We will cover the basic physics of radiation and energy as it applies to incoming solar and outgoing longwave radiation that determines the energy balance of the Earth and the forcing of climate change.
 Human perturbations to this balance will be considered, especially the emission of greenhouse gases by combustion of fossil fuels.
 The fate of anthropogenic emissions will be explored.
 Climate feedback processes and climate sensitivity to Radiative forcing will be explained.
 Numerical models will be explained qualitatively, and the projections of future global change will be put in the context of past climate change.

 The course itself:

 The class format consists of three formal lectures per week.
 Lecture notes will be downloadable from this web site.
 Readings will be assigned each week using this website.
 In-class demonstrations of basic physical principles used to develop understanding.

 The semester grade will be determined by two in-class exams (1/4 each), a final exam (¼) plus four homework assignments and weekly readings (1/4 total).